Customizing Your iOS Simulator Experience with Xcode Schemes

 Core Location.
 If you want to define the default Core Location setting, select Allow Location Simulation and choose a default location from the pop-up menu.

 Application Data.
-If you want to load app data into the simulator, select the application data file from the pop-up menu.
+If you want to load app data into the simulator, choose the app data file from the pop-up menu.
 In this way, you can replicate the settings that were present when a problem occurred.

 Routing App Coverage File.
 If your app uses routing, use this file to define the location boundaries in which your app will provide routes.
 For more information on routing app coverage files, see Location and Maps Programming Guide.

-OpenGL ES Frame Capture.
-Enable this option if you need to capture an OpenGL ES frame in the debug navigator inorder to analyze the OpenGL function calls that render the frame.
+GPU Frame Capture.
+Enable this option if you need to capture a GPU frame in the debug navigator in order to analyze function calls that render the frame.